fluid-project/handbook.floeproject.org/src/documents/InclusiveEPUB3.md

 ---
-title: Inclusive EPUB 3
+title: Introduction to Inclusive EPUB 3
 layout: default
 category: Inclusive EPUB 3
 ---

 The Inclusive EPUB 3 guide is intended for content creators and educators who wish to use EPUB 3 and are interested in making their published content broadly usable by a full spectrum of users.

 This guide covers a broad range of topics that will help make an EPUB 3 book more usable in different contexts.
-The information provided illustrates how concepts may be applied but won't make you an "expert" - you are encouraged use this guide as a starting point and to follow the resources provided to gain additional insight.
+The information provided illustrates how concepts may be applied but won't make you an "expert" - you are encouraged to use this guide as a starting point and to follow the resources provided to gain additional insight.

 ## What is Inclusivity and how is it different from accessibility? ##